panzaeron/smarthome/plugins/speech/README.md

                      [ ... ]
                    ]
 </pre>
-The return value can, for example, be a part of the item or a value that is returned.
+The return value could, for example, be a part of the item or a value that is returned.
 Is defined as the return value %status%, then the value of the item is retrieved and returned (see example temperature)
 Important: All Keywords in lowercase!

 Usage
 =====

-This speech parser plugin works with Android Smartphones with installed tasker and the AutoVoice-Plugin.
+This speech parser plugin works with Android Smartphones with installed Tasker or Automagic and for both the Tasker-AutoVoice-Plugin.

-Configuration of Tasker with AutoVoice-Plugin:
+Use at startpoint the included Tasker and Automagic configuration files (don't forget to change the smarthome.py URLs) or configure Tasker with the following steps:

 1. Add a new profile, as first context choose "Event", than "Plugin" and next "AutoVoice No Match".
 2. Enter Task choose New Task and give it a name for example speech_parser